Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Minimum: 0.1 (Lowest chance)
 			// Maximum: 100.0 (Highest chance)
 			"Track Chance"				"33.3"

+			// The mode of the Super Tank's track ability.
+			// --
+			// 0: The Super Tank's rock will only start tracking when it is near a survivor.
+			// 1: The Super Tank's rock will track the nearest survivor.
+			"Track Mode"				"1"

 			// The Super Tank's track ability is this fast.
 			// Note: This setting only applies if the "Track Mode" setting is set to 1.